MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 1. You, as the customer, accept that features will change during the preview and certain capabilities might not be at parity with the legacy Yammer guest experience.

-2. With the new B2B Guest experience we request you to provide feedback about the experience via YammerExternFeedback@microsoft.com.
+2. With the new B2B Guest experience, we request that you provide feedback about the experience via YammerExternFeedback@microsoft.com.
 This will help us improve the experience further in future releases.

 ## Yammer Preview Customer Support